eagerseq/eagerseq/README.md

 ## Streams

-When laziness is desired, `Seq.stream()` can be called as usual, and the resulting type `seqly.SeqStream` retains the additional methods of `Seq`.
+When laziness is desired, `Seq.stream()` can be called as usual, and the resulting type `org.bitbucket.seqly.SeqStream` retains the additional methods of `Seq`.

     Seq<Integer> lengths = words.stream()